jhqntdv/copilot-agent-mode/README.md

 2. **Incremental Generation**: Each run generates the next number in the Fibonacci sequence.
 3. **State Persistence**: The sequence and penalty state are stored in `fibonacci_log.json`.
 4. **Penalty Tracking**: If a run fails, the penalty variable accumulates the negative value of what would have been the next number.
+5. **Default mechanism simulator**: A 20% chance of workflow fail to process is set by default as a simulator.
+Use UPDATE_RATE to change the default rate.

 ## Sequence Details